 Doctoral programs can be isolating and leave students feeling disconnected from the end-users of their research.
 Graduate students are subject to tough criticism on all sides, whether it be from advisors, the review process, or examiners.
 And the stress doesn’t let up upon graduation.
 The competition for entry-level academic roles has intensified, with positions becoming few and far between around the globe.

-In light of these pressures, it’s hardly any wonder doctoral programs are taking such a toll on mental health.
+In light of these pressures, it’s hardly any wonder that doctoral programs are taking such a toll on mental health.
 But what can students do to avoid coming down with the PhD blues?

 This is not a normal blog subscription